catonlyonce/Py-uncompress/README.md

 ## Installation
 Because this is a Python3 Program, so first you need install Python3.<br>
 <br>
 And This program requires "rarfile".
-You can use this command to install this:
+You can use this command to install this: <br>
-"pip3 install rarfile"
+`pip3 install rarfile`